Eugene Airport

 The terminal building has "A" gates on the upper level and "B" gates, ticketing, and baggage claim on the lower level.
 The airport has an expanded air cargo facility and three fixed-base operators (FBOs) to handle general aviation.
-In 2024, the Eugene Airport handled 1,682,311 passengers, a 2.17% decrease from the previous year.
+In 2025, the Eugene Airport handled 1,711,855 passengers, a 1.76% increase from 2024.

 The airport was named for Mahlon Sweet (1886-1947), a Eugene automobile dealer who was a strong supporter of aviation and pushed to get the now-defunct Eugene Air Park built in 1919, followed by the current airfield in 1943.

 In 2010, a new airport rescue and firefighting facility was built.

 EUG covers 2,600 acres (1,052 ha) of land.

 History

 At the request of Mahlon Sweet, the original Eugene Air Park was built in 1919 at what is now the southeast corner of West 18th Avenue and Chambers Street.
 This first airstrip took care of all aviation operations until the modern Mahlon Sweet Field opened in 1943.
 The original site ceased operations in the summer of 1956.

 During World War II, the airfield was used by the United States Army Air Forces.
 The December 1951 C&GS diagram shows three runways forming an asterisk: the 026-deg runway was 5229 ft in length, the 111-deg was 5205 ft, and the 158-deg was 3999 ft.